Facts about HashiCorp Inc. (HCP) Stock that you might not know

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of HashiCorp Inc. (NASDAQ:HCP) raised 0.34% to close Monday’s market session at $26.27, higher as compared to yesterday’s close.
-The stock price fluctuated between $25.705 and $26.22 throughout the trading session with the volume trading being 886569 shares, which represented a significant variation when compared to the three months average volume of 2.09 million shares.
-The firm’s stock price fluctuated 4.87% within the last five trades and -24.62% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -3.21% in the last 6 months and -10.31% was subtracted to its value over the previous 3 months.
-HCP stock is trading at a margin of -8.00%, -11.54% and -10.11% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of HashiCorp Inc. (NASDAQ:HCP) raised 0.55% to close Friday’s market session at $25.47, higher as compared to yesterday’s close.
+The stock price fluctuated between $25.175 and $25.94 throughout the trading session with the volume trading being 2234649 shares, which represented a significant variation when compared to the three months average volume of 2.10 million shares.
+The firm’s stock price fluctuated -0.31% within the last five trades and -28.23% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -1.74% in the last 6 months and -3.19% was subtracted to its value over the previous 3 months.
+HCP stock is trading at a margin of -6.40%, -13.88% and -12.61% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 EV Tech Stocks to Buy for 2023